Liang Zhu, Wen Tan, Rui Li

 Confident Separation in Complex Emissions

-The Vocus PTR-TOF is a proton transfer reaction mass spectrometer (PTR-MS) for sensitive, real-time detection of volatile organic compounds (VOCs) from material emissions.
-A Vocus 2R model with mass resolving power > 12000, equipped with a headspace autosampler, is used for this application example.
+The Vocus CI-TOF is a chemical ionization mass spectrometer for sensitive, real-time detection of volatile organic compounds (VOCs) from material emissions.
+A Vocus 2R model with mass resolving power > 12000, equipped CI with a headspace autosampler, is used for this application example.

 Distinct Emission Profiles